LeonAdato/sephardic_zmanim/README.md

 http://www.geonames.org/ (using this API requires a login)

 == Installation ==
-Stick it in a folder and run it from there.
+Stick it in a folder on a webserver that supports PHP and run it from there.

 == Frequently asked questions ==